Indonesia's Widodo faces test on reform credentials in second term

 Last month, Indonesia saw the biggest student demonstrations since Suharto stepped down in 1998 amid anger over bills parliament had tried to push through that critics say threaten democracy, intrude into privacy and hurt the fight against graft.

-Still, so far Widodo's popularity appears to be holding up, and a survey published last week by Indonesia's biggest newspaper Kompas showed his approval rating dipping only slightly to 58.8%.
+Still, so far Widodo's popularity appears to be holding up.
+A survey published last week by Indonesia's biggest newspaper Kompas showed his approval rating dipping only slightly to 58.8%.

 In April's election, Widodo defeated former general Prabowo Subianto by a double-digit margin, but the poll revealed a split with more moderate Muslims and minorities backing Widodo and conservative Muslim regions backing his rival.